deepmodeling/DeePTB/docs/quick_start/hands_on.md

 We can again increase more training epochs, using the larger cutoff checkpoint.
 This can be done simply by assigning a large `num_epoch` in `train_options`.

-And we can get a better fitting result:
+And we can get a fairly good fitting result:

 ![band_longtrain](../img/hBN_band_longtrain.png)